mobilabsolutions/stash-sdk-android/README.md

 ```

 ### Idempotency
-All calls to the Stash SDK backend are idempotent, but the PSP call idempotency cannot be guaranteed as some PSP don't support idempotent calls.
+All calls to the Stash!
+SDK backend are idempotent, but the PSP call idempotency cannot be guaranteed as some PSP don't support idempotent calls.
 To use the idempotency, simply provide a UUID with any of the registration methods used.

 **Example**